-The new house is located to the side of the existing residence, on a steeply sloping site within a triangular piece of garden adjacent to the existing Victorian villa.
+The plot for the house is situated on a steeply sloping site within a triangular piece of garden adjacent to the existing Victorian villa.

 The house delicately responds to the various elements which make up the character of the context.
 Working closely with the client to help them through the complexities of designing a new home, as we sought to make a private space that celebrates this extraordinary site whilst retaining the integrity and value of the existing house, a handsome detached Victorian house.

 The main volume of the building is clad in large course Yorkshire gritstone, with dark stained timber elements used for bays and recessed cladding to provide a richness of texture as a contrast to the stone.